BlockoS/PID/README.md

 # Simple PID template #

 This is a simple template class for PID computation first intended for the Arduino and fixed-point maths.
-It features output clamping, integral anti-windup and trapezoidal integration.
+It features output clamping, integral anti-windup.
+Integration mechanism can be selected at compile time.
+The currently available integration schemes are : standard, trapezoidal and Simpson.

 Only automatic mode is supported for the moment.

 # Example #